 'Emily edited my first novel with great insight, identifying clearly what was working and what wasn’t.
 I tightened up the manuscript considerably through her suggestions which I found invaluable, and have taken the lessons learned from that process onto my further work.
-Her input was very helpful,' Harriet Tyce, author of Blood Orange, forthcoming from Wildfire in January 2019
+Her input was very helpful,' Harriet Tyce, Blood Orange, forthcoming from Wildfire in January 2019.

 'Emily's comments on my work were always kind, constructive, and insightful, and the lessons I learned from her advice were invaluable.
-She's able to get straight to the heart of a story and help you see what's missing, so that you improve it from the inside out,' Peng Shepherd, author of The Book of M, forthcoming from William Morrow US/HarperFiction UK in spring 2018.
+She's able to get straight to the heart of a story and help you see what's missing, so that you improve it from the inside out,' Peng Shepherd, The Book of M, William Morrow US/HarperFiction UK.

 'Emily is a brilliant and sensitive writing mentor...
 My debut novel, Flesh and Bone and Water, is based on a story I first showed to Emily.
-Her perceptive feedback and support gave me the courage to expand it into a book,' Luiza Sauma, author of Flesh and Bone and Water, Viking 2017.
+Her perceptive feedback and support gave me the courage to expand it into a book,' Luiza Sauma, Flesh and Bone and Water, Viking.

 'Emily Pedder's insightful critique of Owl Song at Dawn helped me to rework it to a publishable standard.
 Her alertness to the demands of plot and structure is balanced with her sensitivity to psychology of characters, complexity of themes and nuance of language.
-Such a rare combination proved invaluable,' Emma Claire Sweeney, Owl Song at Dawn, Legend Press and upcoming A Secret Sisterhood, Aurum Press.
+Such a rare combination proved invaluable,' Emma Claire Sweeney, Owl Song at Dawn, Legend Press and A Secret Sisterhood, Aurum Press.

 'Emily Pedder is the midwife, first reader, first editor, and ever-encouraging mentor who kept me writing...
 I owe her a huge debt of gratitude for her keen instincts around the subject matter of this memoir.
 Thank you, Emily,' Monique Roffey, With the Kisses of His Mouth, Simon & Schuster.